Arthur S. Buchanan

+Biography

 Born in DeSoto County, Mississippi to Benjamin B. and Eliza (Smith) Buchanan, Buchanan received an LL.B. from the University of Mississippi in 1879 and gained admission to the bar that same year.

 He served in the Mississippi House of Representatives in 1885 and 1886, moving to Memphis, Tennessee in 1887.
 On December 17, 1910, Governor Malcolm R. Patterson appointed Buchanan to fill a seat on the Tennessee Supreme Court vacated by the death of William Dwight Beard.
 Buchanan was elected to the seat in his own right in 1912, running unopposed.
 He resigned on January 1, 1918, due to ill health and a desire to return to private practice in Memphis.

 Following his resignation from the court, he represented clients including the Guaranty Bank & Trust Company, Mississippi Delta Planting Company, Empire Planting Company, and Delta Farms Company.

+Personal life and death

 Buchanan and his wife "occupied a prominent place in society both in Nashville and Memphis".
 Buchanan died in his home in Memphis at the age of 63.